 Russian meat producer Cherkizovo said Monday that a ban on agricultural imports from the West would probably have a positive impact on the company's business.
 Russia banned meat, fish, dairy, fruit and vegetable imports from the U.S., the EU's 28 member states, Norway, Canada, and Australia on Thursday in retaliation against sanctions over the Ukraine crisis.
 "As these restrictions will most likely support meat prices at current levels, this will be favorable for the group's financial performance," it said in a statement.

-The poultry and pork producer said it did not immediately plan to increase production this year but would analyze the market environment to work out a mid-term strategy.
+The poultry and pork producer said it did not immediately plan to increase production this year but would analyze the market environment to work out

 The company said it expected a shortfall in the pork market as domestic producers only cover 70 percent of market needs, adding that local farms could close the gap within the next two or three years with state support.By contrast, the poultry market is already almost fully supplied by local producers and the import ban should have no major impact on prices, it said.